 A surfaced, circular route, suitable for all ages and abilities.
 The trail is best ridden in a clockwise direction, with link routes connecting to nearby villages and picnic sites.
 The trail takes you along the old Severn and Wye railway line, passing former stations at Drybrook Road, Cannop Wharf and Speech House.
 Remnants of former coal mines can be seen at Foxes Bridge, Lightmoor and New fancy.

 If you want to develop your skills or try something a bit more technical, try the skills area at the start of the trail, or look out for six fun features as you journey around the forest.

 For those that want a shorter route using a section of the Family Cycle Trail should try the Hicksters Way Loop.
-This circular trail is 8km / 5 miles long, starting and finishing at either the Cannop Cycle Centre or Beechenhurst Lodge.
-Follow the Family Cycle trail to Drybrook Road Station and then follow the Hicksters Way arrows back to the Cycle Centre.
+This circular trail is 8km / 5 miles long, starting and finishing at either Cannop Cycle Centre or Beechenhurst Lodge.
+Follow the Family Cycle trail to Drybrook Road Station and then follow the Hicksters Way arrows back to your start point.

 Connecting routes to villages and picnic sites are marked in pink.

 No horseriding on the trail please.